dinochecker

 Discovery

-The holotype (MUCPv-1163) is a mostly complete and fully articulated left foot, including the characteristic deinonychosaurian second toe "killing claw".
+The holotype (MUCPv-1163) is a mostly complete and fully articulated left foot, including the characteristic deinonychosaurian second toe "killing claw", but also the small size and the slender structure typical of troodontids.

 Preparators